 The World Health Organization reports that benzene is a “well-established” cause of cancer in humans and that there is no safe level of exposure to this chemical which is a component of so many solvents used in the railroad industry.

-How Can a Railroad Employee File Claim in Pennsylvania?
+How Can Railroad Employees File Industrial Solvent Exposure Claims in PA?

 Workers in the railroad industry are not able to file a claim for medical and income benefits through the Pennsylvania workers’ compensation program.
 The remedies available to railroad employees come through the Federal Employers’ Liability Act or FELA.